hmanicka/hmanicka.github.io/_posts/2016-12-19-LateralSubquery.md

     "idx_follower_uid" btree (follower_uid)
 {% endhighlight %}

-My first version of the query is as follows, which ran for 29 secs:
+My first version of the query is as follows, which returned the usernames along with the follower count, although it ran for 29 secs:

 {% highlight sql %}
 SELECT f.username, f.fl_cnt